Aayush406/WeatherApp/README.md

 If the location does not exist or is entered incorrectly, then the website will allow the user to enter a new city.

-The location (City, Country), Weather, and Temperature are displayed
+The Location (City, Country), Weather, and Temperature are displayed

 ### yarn start